 Click the purple 'Sign In' words at the top of the page.

-If it is your first time using Uprise, click the 'Sign up' words in blue where it says 'Don't have an account?
+If it's your first time using Uprise, click the 'Sign up' words in blue where it says 'Don't have an account?
 Sign up.'

 Enter your name, email address, a password of your choosing, your mobile phone number and the access code: unsw-app